google/picatrix/docs/AddingAMagic.md

 ## Temporary Registration in a Notebook

-Wheter there is a need to register a helper function that will be very specific to a single notebook and not helpful for the greater community or in order to test a function while developin it, having the ability to temporarily register a helper function inside a notebook
+Whether there is a need to register a helper function that will be very specific to a single notebook and not helpful for the greater community or in order to test a function while developin it, having the ability to temporarily register a helper function inside a notebook